JanssenProject/jans/docs/user/using-jans-cli/im/im-openid-connect-clients.md

 ## Get OpenID client by its inum

-`inum` is an unique identity of an OpenID client.
-You can use `inum` of an OpenID client to get details informaton.
+`inum` is a unique identity of an OpenID client.
+You can use `inum` of an OpenID client to get more details.

-In my case i'm using the `inum` of the above created OpenID client:
+In my case, I'm using the `inum` of the above created OpenID client:

 ```
 Get OpenId Connect Client by Inum